dojo/widgets/README.md

 `npm run test:functional`

-To test against BrowserStack or Sauce Labs run:

-`grunt test:browserstack`

-or

-`grunt test:saucelabs`

 ### Viewing widget examples locally

 Each Dojo widget includes functioning example code so you can view the widget.
 To view individual widget example:

-1. Run `grunt dev` in your terminal
+1. Run `npm run build:test` in your terminal
 2. Run `npm run examples`
 2. Open the newly built project at `http://localhost:5000/_build/common/example/` in your web browser
 3. By default, no widget is selected, open the dropdown to select a widget